 This Security Target claims conformance to the CC version 3.1 revision 5.
 Assets, threats, assumptions and organizational security policies are taken from CC.
-This chapter lists these assets, threats, assumptions and organizational security policies, and describes extensions to these elements in detail.
+This chapter lists these assets, threats, assumptions and organizational security policies, and describes extensions to these elements in detail for this TOE.
+Please note that no organizational security policies are defined for this TOE.